cesarblender/CatMomosBot5000/README.md

 ## Contribution

-You're able to contribute or fork this repository, but if you fork this repository to create something malicious, **I'm not and I will not be responsible of anything that others do with this code, just anything that others do with this code, It's no my problem**.
+You're able to contribute or fork this repository, but if you fork this repository to create something malicious, **I'm not and I will not be responsible of anything that others do with this code.
+Just, anything that others do with this code is not my problem**.